jwds1978/jwds1978.github.io/_posts/2017-03-07-ignorant-fucktards.md

   <img alt="" height="321" src="{{ site.uri.assets }}/blog/2017/03/07/ignorant-fucktards/2017-03-02_06-30-22_03-02_482x321.jpg" style="border: 0px; display: block; margin-left: auto; margin-right: auto;" width="482" />
 </a>

-When I walked in that morning, upon opening the door, the smell damn near made me fucking puke.&nbsp; I've smelled some bad, and unforgettable, things in my life.&nbsp; However, that was something fucking else altogether.&nbsp; Honestly, I'd have preferred the smell of burning flesh and/or hair over that.&nbsp;
-Like, fuck; it was intensely fucking strong&hellip; With the dor having been closed, it just concentrated inside of the washroom.
+When I'd walked in that morning, upon opening the door, the smell damn near made me fucking puke.&nbsp; I've smelled some bad, and rather unforgettable regardless of how much you try, things in my life.&nbsp; However, that was something fucking else altogether.&nbsp; Honestly, I'd have preferred the smell of burning flesh and/or hair over what I'd smelled that fucking morning.&nbsp; Like, fuck; it was intensely fucking strong&hellip; With the door having been closed, it just concentrated inside of the washroom.